- NDIS (National Disability Insurance Scheme)

 Hartley’s aims to provide:

-- a supportive and welcoming environment for all, but particularly those in the community who may be experiencing isolation, loneliness or disadvantage
+- a supportive and welcoming environment to all, but particularly those in the community who may be living with complex needs including mental illness, economic disadvantage, social isolation, loneliness or disadvantage

 - nutritious, low cost meals.